-FAULT INDICATION PROBABLE CAUSES CORRECTIVE ACTION DELAYED INTERLOCK OPEN Delayed Interlock Jumper not installed or removed.
-1. Check for a jumper properly installed across the delayed interlock terminals in the I/O box.
+FAULT INDICATION PROBABLE CAUSES CORRECTIVE ACTION DELAYED INTERLOCK OPEN 1.
+Delayed Interlock Jumper not installed or removed.
+Check for a jumper properly installed across the delayed interlock terminals in the I/O box.
 2. Device proving switch hooked to interlocks is not closed 2.
 If there are 2 external wires on these terminals, check to see if an end switch for a device such as a pump, louver, etc. is tied these interlocks.
 Ensure that the device and or its end switch are functional. (jumper may be temporarily installed to test interlock) FLAME LOSS DURING IGN 1.
 Burner Ground Screw not installed or loose.
 1. Inspect and install/retighten Burner Ground Screw.
-2. Worn flame detector 2.
-Remove and inspect the flame detector for signs of wear.
+2. Worn flame detector Remove and inspect the flame detector for signs of wear.
 Replace if necessary.
 3. No spark from Spark Plug 3.
 Close the internal gas valve in the unit.
 Install and arc a spark ignitor outside the unit.
 4. Defective Ignition Transformer 4.
 If there is no spark, check for 120VAC at the primary side to the ignition transformer during the ignition cycle.
 5. Defective Ignition/Stepper (IGST) Board 5.
 If 120VAC is not present, the IGST Board in the Control Box may be defective.
 Refer fault to qualified service personnel.
 6. Defective SSOV 6.
 While externally arcing the spark ignitor, observe the open/close indicator in the Safety Shut-Off Valve to ensure it is opening.
 If the valve does not open, check for 120VAC at the valves input terminals.
 If 120VAC is not present, the IGST board in the Control Box may be defective.
 Refer fault to qualified service personnel.
 7. Carbon or other debris on Burner.
 7. Remove the burner and inspect for any carbon or debris.
 Clean and reinstall.
-8. Staged ignition ball valve closed.
-8. Open ball valve downstream of SSOV (see Figure 7-1).
-Staged ignition solenoid valve doesn't open.
-9. When unit goes to ignition, listen to the solenoid valve for a clicking sound to ensure it is opening.
-10. Clogged staged ignition piece.
-10.10.
-Remove and inspect staged ignition piece for blockage.
-11.

 FAULT INDICATION PROBABLE CAUSES CORRECTIVE ACTION FLAME LOSS DURING RUN 1.
 Worn Flame Detector or cracked ceramic.
 1. Remove and inspect the Flame Detector for signs of wear or cracked ceramic.
 Replace if necessary.
 2. Defective Regulator.
-2. Check gas pressure readings using a gauge or manometer into and out of the Air/Fuel Valve to ensure that the gas pressure into and out of the valve is correct.
+Check gas pressure readings using a gauge or manometer into and out of the Air/Fuel Valve to ensure that the gas pressure into and out of the valve is correct.
 3. Poor combustion calibration.
 3. Check combustion calibration.
 Adjust as necessary.
 4. Debris on burner.
 4. Remove the burner and inspect for any carbon or debris.
 Clean and reinstall.
 5. Blocked condensate drain.
 5. Remove blockage in condensate drain.
 HEAT DEMAND FAILURE 1.
 The Heat Demand Relays on the Ignition/Stepper board failed to activate when commanded.
 1. Press CLEAR button and restart the unit.
 If the fault persists, replace Ignition/Stepper (IGST) Board.
 2. Relay is activated when not in Demand 2.
 Defective relay.
 Replace IGST Board.
 HIGH EXHAUST TEMPERATURE 1.
 Poor combustion calibration 1.
 Check combustion calibration using procedures in Chapter 4.
 2. Heat exchanger has scale.
 2. Clean heat exchanger using procedures in Chapter 6.
 HIGH GAS PRESSURE 1.
 Incorrect supply gas pressure.
 1. Check to ensure gas pressure at inlet of SSOV is 2 psig maximum.
 2. Defective SSOV Actuator.
-2. If gas supply pressure downstream of SSOV Actuator cannot be lowered, to below 3.0" W.C. using the gas pressure adjustment screw (see para.
-4.3, step 10), the SSOV Actuator may be defective.
+2. If gas supply pressure downstream of SSOV Actuator cannot be lowered to below 3.0" W.C. using the gas pressure adjustment screw (see section 4.3, step 10), the SSOV Actuator may be defective.
 3. Defective High Gas Pressure Switch 3.
 Remove the leads from the high gas pressure switch and measure continuity across the common and normally closed terminals with the unit not firing.
 Replace the switch if it does not show continuity.